top of page

 When to get Dock Springs

-The best time to get a set is before you need them.
-If the last storm knocked your dock loose and you are going to have to work on it, why not upgrade what you have with something that will reduce the risk of it breaking again?
+The best time to get a set is before you wished you had them.
+If the last storm broke your dock loose and you are going to have to work on it, why not upgrade what you have with something that will reduce the risk of it breaking again?
+Always upgrade where possible.

 So far, most of my customers have 2 things in common...

-One, they have had to repair their dock more than once due to failures.
-A dampener on your dock cable will effectively mitigate loading that causes failure and damage.
+One, they have had to repair their dock more than once due to failures and are looking for a solution.
+A dampener on each dock cable will effectively mitigate loading that causes failure and damage.

-Or second, they work in or have retired from an engineering related field.
-They have the knowledge and experience to understand what they have going on and see that Dock Springs are the answer to this problem before damage is done.
+Or second, they work in or have retired from an engineering related field and have the knowledge and experience to understand what they have going on and see that Dock Springs are the answer to this problem before damage is done.

 How much are they?